Can You Have Composite Bonding with Gum Disease?

 2. Tooth Preparation: In most cases, minimal tooth preparation is required.
 The dentist will roughen the surface of the tooth slightly to ensure proper bonding of the composite resin.

-3. Bonding Material: The dentist will select a shade of composite resin that closely matches the color of your natural teeth.
+3. Bonding Material: The dentist will select a shade of composite resin that closely matches the colour of your natural teeth.

 4. Application: The composite resin is applied to the tooth and shaped to achieve the desired result.
 The dentist will use a special curing light to harden the resin.